Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Semi-integral points

-By definition, the set of semi-integral points $(\sX, \sD)^*(\sO_S)$ may contain some $K$-rational points lying on $D_{\fin}$.
+By definition, the set of semi-integral points $(\sX, \sD)^*(\sO_S)$ may contain some $K$-rational points of $D_{\fin}$.
 Note that when $\epsilon_\alpha < 1$ for all $\alpha \in \scrA$ (i.e.\ when $(X,D)$ is \emph{Kawamata log terminal}), we have $D_{\fin} = D_{\red}$.
-While the inclusion of these points may seem natural from the topological or analytic point of view (as well as from the number-theoretic perspective), the inclusion of these boundary points becomes troublesome when studying local-global principles.
-Loosely, this is because $D_{\red}$ is of lower dimension than $X$, and its $K$-rational points may behave very differently from the $K$-rational and $S$-integral points on $X \setminus D_{\red}$.
-A way to resolve this is to break the set of semi-integral points into two disjoint subsets:
+While the inclusion of these points may seem natural from the topological or analytic point of view (as well as from the number-theoretic perspective), their inclusion becomes troublesome when studying local-global principles.
+Loosely, this is because $D_{\fin}$ is of lower dimension than $X$, and its $K$-rational points may behave very differently from the $K$-rational and $S$-integral points on $X \setminus D_{\red}$.
+To resolve this, we break the set of semi-integral points into two disjoint subsets:

-We shall refer to $(\sX,\sD)_{\str}^*(\sO_S) \coloneqq (\sX,\sD)^*(\sO_S) \cap U(K)$ as the set of \emph{strict semi-integral points}, while $(\sX,\sD)_{\tr}^*(\sO_S) \coloneqq (\sX,\sD)^*(\sO_S) \cap D_{\fin}(K)$ will be referred to as the set of \emph{non-strict semi-integral points}.
+We shall refer to $(\sX,\sD)_{\str}^*(\sO_S) \coloneqq (\sX,\sD)^*(\sO_S) \cap U(K)$ as the set of \emph{strict semi-integral points}, while $(\sX,\sD)_{\tr}^*(\sO_S) \coloneqq (\sX,\sD)^*(\sO_S) \cap \sD_{\fin}(\sO_S)$ will be referred to as the set of \emph{non-strict semi-integral points}.
 We extend this philosophy via the analogous definitions for local semi-integral points.
 Each global strict semi-integral point lies in $\sU(\sO_v)$ for all but finitely many places $v$.
 This motivates the following definition.

-\begin{mydef} Given a finite set $T \subset \Omega_K$, we define the sets of \emph{strict $T$-adelic semi-integral points} and \emph{non-strict $T$-adelic semi-integral points} of $(\sX,\sD)$ (denoted by $(\sX,\sD)_{\str}^*(\AA_K^T)$ and by $(\sX,\sD)_{\tr}^*(\AA_K^T)$ respectively) by
+\begin{mydef} Given a finite set $T \subset \Omega_K$, we define the sets of \emph{strict $T$-adelic semi-integral points} and \emph{non-strict $T$-adelic semi-integral points} of $(\sX,\sD)$ (denoted by $(\sX,\sD)_{\str}^*(\AA_{K, S}^T)$ and by $(\sX,\sD)_{\tr}^*(\AA_{K, S}^T)$ respectively) by